 Revision policy for goods on a balance of payments basis and for services: Each month, a preliminary estimate for the current month and a revised estimate for the immediately preceding month are released.
-After the initial revision, no further revisions are made to a month until more complete source data become available in March, June, September, and
+After the initial revision, no further revisions are made to a month until more complete source data become available in March, June, September, and changes in estimation methods.
+In addition, the release in February contains revisions to goods for January through November of the most recent year in order to align the seasonally adjusted monthly data with annual totals.

 December.
 The releases in these months contain revised estimates for the previous six months.
 The release in March also contains revisions for all months of the previous year in order to align the seasonally adjusted monthly data with annual totals.
-The release in June also contains annual revisions, which reflect available newly source revised data. changes in definitions
+The release in June contains annual revisions, which reflect available newly and revised source data. changes in definitions and classifications, and